 In truth, USP compliance is a complex undertaking for any pharmacy, and manual workflows exacerbate the challenge.
 Strategies to comply with USP are often characterized by paper-based, disparate logs spread throughout a pharmacy and time-consuming efforts to track and monitor the performance of required tasks.
 In addition, the responsibility for staff training falls on the shoulders of pharmacy management, who must create programs from scratch and manually track completion for each employee.

 The good news is that Simplifi 797 dramatically improves the outlook as a comprehensive quality management system that addresses both USP 800 and USP 797 compliance.
-Developed by Eric S. Kastango, MBA, BSPharm, FASHP, the leading expert in the field of sterile compounding, the solution provides the comprehensive framework needed to address all USP compliance concerns and help pharmacy directors navigate regulatory inspections with greater confidence.
+The solution, which was developed working with USP experts, provides the comprehensive framework needed to address all USP compliance concerns and help pharmacy directors navigate regulatory inspections with greater confidence.
 The platform includes:

-- Customized expert guidance: a facility-specific quality assurance plan developed that includes a full set of policies and procedures written by Eric S. Kastango and his team at Clinical IQ and updated with changing regulations.
+- Customized expert guidance: a facility-specific quality assurance plan developed that includes a full set of policies and procedures developed by in-house experts, updated with changing regulations.

 - Unparalleled education content written by industry-leading subject matter experts from CriticalPoint: staff members receive online ACPE-approved sterile compounding training with 33 hours of CE credit.